Ice Delivery, Inc.

-- Indiana School for Feeble Minded Youth ca. 1900 with photo by Randy Harter, Fort Wayne historian, author, and the history/architecture guide for FortWayneFoodTours.com published May 4, 2017 at Fort Wayne Reader.
+- Indiana School for Feeble Minded Youth ca. 1900 with photo by Randy Harter, Fort Wayne historian and author published May 4, 2017 at Fort Wayne Reader.

 - 2011 and vintage photos on February 23, 2014discussion and album on Vintage Fort Wayne on Facebook

-- May 29, 2017 on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.
+- May 29, 2017 post on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.

-- 1915 legislation to pay $300 to injured brickyard laborer Keith Dickson at a May 22, 1912 incident at the school was the subject in a January 21, 2014 Tuesday Tidbit on Indiana Genealogical Societyon Facebook.
+- 1915 legislation to pay $300 to injured brickyard laborer Keith Dickson at a May 22, 1912 incident at the school was the subject in a January 21, 2014 Tuesday Tidbit on Indiana Genealogical Society on Facebook.

-- Fort Wayne Developmental Center at Wikipedia, the free encyclopedia
+- Fort Wayne Developmental Center at Wikipedia, The Free Encyclopedia

 - A Real Classic, Right Here in 'Your Country' by Eric Olson